 Teeth Implants Before and After

-The dental implant process timeline is a straight-forward one: planning, preparation, placement, and healing.
+The dental implant process timeline is straightforward: planning, preparation, placement, and healing.

-Dental implants are usually made up of three different components: the implant itself, the abutment, and the dental prosthetic device.
+Dental implants usually comprise three components: the implant itself, the abutment, and the dental prosthetic device.
 Each implant part is placed at different times throughout the traditional dental implant process.
 Your mouth will be given time to heal in between each placement.

 The implant will be placed within the jawbone first.
-Your teeth implants in the before stages will look a lot like your smile now.
-By the time the healing is done and your prosthetic is placed, you’ll have a newly restored smile.
+Your dental implants in this stage will look a lot like your smile now.
+When the healing is done and your prosthetic is placed, you’ll have a newly restored smile.

 Contact Us at Compassionate Dental Care About the Average Cost of Dental Implants and More